making/tas-handson-for-dev/docs/postgresql-service-broker.md

 ]
 ```

+Check the database connection information passed from the service instance using the `cf env` command.

 ```
 $ cf env hello-cf
 Getting env variables for app hello-cf in org handson-22297 / space demo as tmaki...